tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 * `file_name` -- name of the PDF file as our project named it inside the zip.
 This value is not unique in this table because a given PDF (as identified by its sha256) may have been fetched from multiple URLs.
 * `url` -- target url extracted from Common Crawl's index files.
 Max length in this set is 6,771 characters.
 * `cc_digest` -- digest calculated by Common Crawl and extracted from the index files
-* `cc_http_mime` -- MIME as extracted from Common Crawl's index files -- this derives from the http header
+* `cc_http_mime` -- MIME as extracted from Common Crawl's index files -- this is derived from the http header
-* `cc_detected_mime` -- the detected MIME as extracted from Common Crawl's index files.
+* `cc_detected_mime` -- the detected MIME, as extracted from Common Crawl's index files.
 * `cc_warc_file_name` -- the Common Crawl warc file where the file's individual warc file is stored
 * `cc_warc_start` -- the offset within the `cc_warc_file` where the individual warc file is stored
 * `cc_warc_end` -- this is the end of the individual warc file within the larger `cc_warc_file`